wur-bioinformatics/introduction-to-bioinformatics/week5.md

 visualize or summarize the data to see whether major patterns or outliers can already be detected.
 A widely used visualization is the so-called heatmap, an image of the matrix (genes-by-samples) where each measurement is represented by a color.
-If the data is clustered along both genes and samples (see below), interesting patterns may be easy to spot.
+If the data is clustered along both genes and samples, interesting patterns may be easy to spot.
 A second approach often used in initial data exploration is Principal Component Analysis (PCA), which plots samples (or genes) along the main axes of variation in the data.
 If color or markers are added, a PCA plot serves very well to detect outliers and groups.
-Both visualizations are illustrated in {numref}`w5bf6`.
+Both visualizations are illustrated in {numref}`streptococcus_pca_heatmap`.

 ---

 #### Differential abundance

-:::{figure} images/Week5/w5bf7.png
+:::{figure} images/Week5/t-test.png
 :alt: T-test
 :align: center
-:name: w5bf7
+:name: t_test

 The simplest test for differential abundance of a gene between two conditions is the *t*-test.
 The *t*-statistic is a measure for the difference between the means *x* of two distributions, corrected by the